 3) Click Printer, and then click Run the troubleshooter.

 4) Try printing a page after the troubleshooting is complete.

 If your problem persists, read on and check the fix below.

 Fix 5: Configure the Printer Spooler Service

 In some cases, damaged Printer Spooler files might be the reason why your printer keeps printing blank pages.
-If this your problem, configure your Printer Spooler service can help.
+If this is your problem, configuring your Printer Spooler service can help.
 Here is how: